parallelvirtualcluster/docs/docs/architecture/hardware-requirements.md

 ### Quantity/Redundancy

 The PVC system disks should be deployed in mirrored mode, via an internal RAID controller or dedicated redundant device (e.g. Dell BOSS card).
-Note that PVC features a monitoring plugin which can alert to degraded RAID arrays of various types (MegaRAID/Dell PERC, HPSA, and Dell BOSS).
+Note that PVC features a monitoring plugin which can alert to degraded RAID arrays of various types (MegaRAID/Dell PERC, HPSA, and Dell BOSS) when the appropriate software is installed.

 * The **minimum** system disk quantity for a functional PVC node is 1.